 Some links in this post may be affiliate links

-String of Hearts Plant bears eye-catching, fleshy, grey-green leaves with a marbled pattern but they may turn yellow due to improper watering, low light, wrong temperatures, poor feeding, being pot-bound, diseases and pests among others.
+String of Hearts Plant leaves may yellow due to incorrect watering, soggy soil, low light, temperature stress, nutrients deficiency, being pot-bound, root-rot, diseases or pests among others.

-Where these conditions are not met, String of Hearts Plant leaves may begin to turn yellow.
-Following are 11 reasons why the leaves in your String of Hearts Plant are yellowing and how to fix them.
+When these conditions are not met, String of Hearts Plant's eye-catching, fleshy, grey-green leaves with a marbled pattern may begin to turn yellow.
+Following are 11 reasons why the leaves on your String of Hearts Plant are yellowing and how to fix them.

+Adequate light is needed for making food that is required for energy and growth.
 Insufficient light means that the plant cannot make enough food for energy and growth.
 In an attempt to save energy, the leaves turn yellow and begin to drop leaves.
 This way, the plant saves the available energy for the vital functions to keep alive.

 Regularly turn the pot to ensure that the plant receives enough light on all sides for uniform growth as well as prevent leggy growth.
-Check out this guide on understanding light for houseplants.

-If the plant is underfed, it is not getting enough nutrients needed for growth, therefore, the leaves begin to turn yellow and eventually die .
+If the plant is underfed, it is not getting enough nutrients needed for growth, therefore, the leaves begin to turn yellow and eventually die.

-SolutionsFeed your String of Hearts Plant monthly during the growing season with a balanced, liquid fertilizer.
+Feed your String of Hearts Plant monthly in spring and summer with a balanced, liquid fertilizer.
 Take care not to overfeed by following the instructions on the label of the plant food.

 Regularly flush out accumulated salts from the soil by running a stream of water through the soil until it comes out through the drainage holes and repeat the process several times.
-Learn more on how to feed houseplants.

 String of Hearts Plant is prone to spider mites, aphids and scales infestations.
 These sap-sucking insects attack the new growth from where they suck the plant sap and will cause wilting, yellowing and leaf drop.

 Maintain your String of Hearts Plant well pruned by removing dead foliage to reduce pest infestations.
-Regularly inspect the plant for the pests and take timely control measures.
-Treat the plant for the pests with appropriate products like neem oil and insecticidal soap as recommended by the manufacturer.

-String of Hearts Plant requires free-draining soil.
 Poor quality soil does not drain easily and will become compacted or soggy which will lead to reduced growth, yellowing of leaves and death.

-SolutionsGrow your String of Hearts Plant in rich, well-drained, succulents soils which will not get soggy while providing the required nutrients.
+Grow your String of Hearts Plant in rich, well-drained soils which will not get soggy while providing the required nutrients.
+Most Cactus and succulents mixes are perfect for the plant.

 String of Hearts Plant is prone to root-rot which is prevalent in soggy soil.
 The disease is characterized by wilted, discolored leaves, corky swellings under the leaves, yellow and dropping leaves.